great-expectations/great_expectations/docs/tutorials/getting_started/create_your_first_expectations.rst

 Later, you should also take a look at other workflows for :ref:`creating and editing Expectations`_, such as:

     * :ref:`How to edit Expectations in a disposable notebook`
+    * :ref:`How to adjust Expectations in a disposable notebook after Validation`
     * :ref:`How to profile many tables at once`
     * :ref:`How to calibrate Expectation Suite parameters using multibatch profiling`